JCSpen/Messaging-Server/README.txt

-This zip file contains all the files relevant to this project.
+This readme file previews the system.

 Persistence and chat searching extensions have been implemented.
 Persistence: